qiaeru/phpbb-language-fr/README.md

 Authors
 -------

 The full list of authors notable for their feedbacks and contributions to the language package.
 Special thanks to all contributors who helped to improve the language package.
 Any kind of support is greatly appreciated.

-#### Author

-  - [Maël Soucaze] [1]

-#### Contributors

-  - Bernard Andrieux
-  - Citillara
-  - Elglobo
-  - Gilles 'Draky' Wittezaele
-  - Gwanda
-  - Terry Ellison
-  - tuxun
+  - [AUTHORS] [1].

 Version
 -------

 The latest language package version publicly available at this time.
 This might be a development version.

-  - **Version:** 2.0.0-dev (Build 121)
-  - **Release Date:** August 23, 2014
-  - **Forum Software Compatibility:** [phpBB 3.1.0-RC4-dev (Build 1711)] [2]
+  - [VERSION] [2].

 Support
 -------

-You are free to post a new topic [in the support section] [3] to ask for help, report issues, or contribute fixes and improvements.
+Feel free to post a new topic [in the support section] [3] to ask for help, report issues, or contribute fixes and improvements.

-Please note that you have to [create an account] [4] and login on the official forum software website to be able to post a new topic.
+Please note that you have to [register] [4] and login on the official forum software website to be able to post a new topic.

 Documentation
 -------------